MicrosoftDocs/winrt-api/windows.networking.networkoperators/mobilebroadbandaccount_accountexperienceurl.md

 > [!NOTE]
 > This functionality is only available to mobile operator apps and Windows Store apps given privileged access by mobile network operators.

+> If you want to use this API and publish your app to the Store, you will need special approval.
+For more information, see the **Special and restricted capabilities** section under [App capability declarations](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations).

 ## -property-value
 The URL of the operator’s website used to configure Mobile Broadband.